Rise to Success: Career Highlights of Nick Castellanos

 How Nick Castellanos built a successful career.
 Explore key moments that defined the journey.

-Nicholas Alexander Castellanos is a professional baseball player, currently playing right field and third base for the Philadelphia Phillies in MLB.
+Nick Castellanos is a professional baseball player currently playing right field and third base for the Philadelphia Phillies in MLB.
 He has previously played for the Detroit Tigers, Chicago Cubs, and Cincinnati Reds.
-He is known for his hitting ability.
+Known for his offensive abilities, Castellanos has established himself as a notable player in Major League Baseball.

-On August 15, 2010, Nick Castellanos signed with the Detroit Tigers, receiving a $3.45 million signing bonus, the highest bonus at that point ever given to a player taken after the first round.
+On August 15, 2010, Nick Castellanos signed with the Detroit Tigers, receiving a $3.45 million signing bonus after being drafted in the second round.
+The deal was approved despite a late email due to a text message confirmation.

-In 2010, Nick Castellanos was drafted out of high school by the Detroit Tigers and became one of the top prospects in baseball.
+In 2010, Nick Castellanos was drafted out of high school by the Detroit Tigers, becoming a top prospect in baseball.

 On September 1, 2013, Nick Castellanos made his Major League Baseball (MLB) debut with the Detroit Tigers.